CPR: taking the stress out of practicing public speakingÂ

-by Howard H. Yu Published 29 December 2022 in Brain circuits • 2 min read
+by Howard H. Yu Published December 29, 2022 in Brain Circuits • 2 min read

 At the core of any business strategy is making a bet on what you believe the future to look like.
 It is necessary to take a stance, but, like any investor, companies need to hedge their bets.
 Smart companies create options for themselves not just to hedge, but to capture outsized upswings as well.
 To create options, you need a strong viewpoint even if it’s inaccurate.